timothymmurphy/CarbonBlackPS/Readme.md

 ## PowerShell Gallery Installation
 1. Open PowerShell and run `Install-Module -Name CarbonBlackPS` to install the module from PowerShell Gallery
 2. Open PowerShell and run `Import-Module CarbonBlackPS` to import the module
-3. Next run `Set-CbConfig` to create your `config.json` file with your appropriate API keys.
+3. Next run `Get-CbConfig` to create your `cb-credentials.enc` file with your appropriate API keys.
 After this has been generated, all of the commands in this module will work.

-    - Example: `Set-CbConfig -Environment "https://defense-prod05.conferdeploy.net" -ApiSecret "YOUR_API_SECRET" -ApiID "YOUR_API_ID" -OrgKey "YOUR_ORG_KEY"`
+    - Example: `Get-CbConfig -Environment "https://defense-prod05.conferdeploy.net" -ApiSecret "YOUR_API_SECRET" -ApiID "YOUR_API_ID" -OrgKey "YOUR_ORG_KEY"`
       - Note: Environment will vary - see [here](https://developer.carbonblack.com/reference/carbon-black-cloud/authentication/#constructing-your-request) for more details.

 ## Manual Installation